-- 8) Employ research methods when planning a production, including data collection, critical reading, and analysis of such information as casting tapes or location scouting reports.
+- 5.1 Research Methods: Employ research methods when planning production, including data collection, critical reading, and analysis of such information as casting tapes or location scouting reports.
 Synthesize research to draw conclusions and present a claim, citing resources and articulating logical rationale for the use of chosen resources.
-For example, conduct a survey to determine study student body opinions regarding a current news event.
-(TN Reading 1, 2, 4, 6, 8, 9; TN Writing 21, 4, 8, 9) - 9) Utilize research methods to determine the target audience for a given advertising production.
+For example, conduct a survey to determine student body opinions regarding a current news event. - 5.2 Target Audience: Utilize research methods to determine the target audience for a given advertising production.
 Analyze the wants and needs of the target audience to prepare persuasive writing to communicate the intended message to the viewer.
-Create a distribution plan to deliver the content to the target audience such as through television, radio. email, websites, and /or social media.
-(TN Reading 1, 2, 6, 4, 8, 9; TN Writing 2, 4, 6, 9) - 10) Building on the experiences and knowledge from A/V Production I, conduct research and write scripts for various production types.
+Create a distribution plan to deliver the content to the target audience such as through television, radio, email, websites, and/or social media. - 5.3 Script Writing: Building on the experiences and knowledge from A/V Production I, conduct research and write scripts for various production types.
 Analyze and break down the components of each type to create narratives that communicate the desired message or story with a logical beginning, middle, and end.
-Produce, review, and -revise a script for each of the following production types, utilizing the appropriate style and formatting conventions of each: - a.
-Entertainment-based productions

-- b.
-Fact-based productions - c.
-Market-based productions, such as advertising and proposals
+Produce, review, and revise a script for each of the following production types, utilizing the appropriate style and formatting conventions of each: - a. entertainment-based productions; - b. fact-based productions; and - c. market-based productions, such as advertising and proposals.